bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 ### List of Filters

-`ilcc_has_user_consented` - Specifiy if the user has accepted or not.
-True or false value.
-Has arguments $cookie_name and $cookie_value.

-`ilcc_cookie_active_value` - Set which value is "active" for the cookie, ie. consented.
-Defaults to 1.

-`ilcc_cookie_name` - Set the name of the cookie.
-Defaults to 'EUConsentCookie'.

 `ilcc_accept_text` - Set the accept button text.

 `ilcc_consent_text` - Set the consent text.
 Has $policy_url as argument.